About the Recovery and Resilience Plan

 NextGenerationEU

 On 21 July 2020, EU leaders agreed on a comprehensive recovery package for Europe.
 The Multiannual Financial Framework (MFF) until 2027 has been substantially boosted with a €750 billion (in 2018 prices) NextGenerationEU recovery package.
-This is a temporary instrument to help Member States strengthen their economies and social systems, working together to create the Europe we want to live in.
+This is a temporary instrument to help Member States strengthen their economies and social systems.

 The Recovery and Resilience Facility is the centrepiece of the NextGenerationEU package, which also includes the React-EU initiative (additional cohesion funding for the 2014–2020 programming period) and additional funding for other European programmes or funds such as Horizon 2020, InvestEU, Rural Development and the Just Transition Fund.